 As biomaterials advocates, we believe that knowledge sharing/exchange is imperative.
 One of our main goals is to empower the community not only to work with sustainable materials but also connect locally and globally — in order to inspire each other collectively.

 Anya has a multidisciplinary approach to design, uniting the fields of architecture, music, and product.
 Her project outcomes have included object, experimentation, system, design fiction, and tool.
 Recently, she has been focusing on designing for circularity with the endeavour to make sustainability appealing.
 Her interests lie in the field of algaculture, future food, biomaterials, accessible design, distributed systems, and public participation.

 Puncharat Navamongkolchaikij - Intern 🇹🇭

 Puncharat is a fashion student who is interested in biomaterials; she endeavors to research and explore these alternatives.
 Her recent project comprises an experiment and a collection of products made from used coffee grounds; working in various ways to determine how to make them the strongest.
 She believes that it is possible to reduce global food waste by using biomaterials to make more sustainable products.

 Kittithorn Laipornpom - Intern 🇹🇭

 As a fashion student, Kittithorn is passionate about developing sustainable directions for the fashion and art industry through her bioplastics experiment.
 Her project has elevated the value of fashion items; using biomaterials made from gelatin or biodegradable substances, instead of traditional leather or fabrics.
-In the near future, she determines to make an art installation from biodegradable materials.
+In the near future, she is determined to make an art installation from biodegradable materials.

 In Collaboration with MATERIOM